cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     Note that if you choose no cloud provider, media files won't work.

+use_drf:
+    Indicates whether the project should be configured to use `Django Rest Framework`_.

 custom_bootstrap_compilation:
     Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
 This can be useful